Larch Hill: History

+Early history

 Larch Hill has been the home of several individuals over the centuries, the earliest known being a 'Mr. Smith', who is noted as living there on an 1801 map.

-The earliest existing buildings, however, were built as a summer house for a wealthy Dublin merchant, J.P., and alderman, John O'Neill (1768/9-1843) of Fitzwilliam Square, whose business premises were on Ormond Quay.
+The earliest existing buildings, however, were built as a summer house for a wealthy Dublin merchant, J.P., and Alderman John O'Neill (1768/9-1843) of Fitzwilliam Square, whose business premises were on Ormond Quay.
 He was at Larch Hill by 1821 at the latest, when he engaged in a charitable parish project of the Rathfarnham Free School "for Educating and Clothing Ninety-four poor Children".
 He supported the parish and helped the building of a church for the new Church of Ireland parish of Whitechurch, where his family grave and monument can still be found.
 John O'Neill's son sold Larch Hill in 1845.

 Another tombstone exists in the graveyard which bears the inscription "Courtney Kenny Clarke, Larch Hill, Died 1873".
 Again, this owner was a wealthy businessman, and possibly an owner of one of the many mills which existed along the banks of the Owendoher River in Rockbrook.
 The family of Clarke donated funds to the Whitechurch Church of Ireland Chapel which enabled a vestry to be dedicated in his memory.
 Clarke married Frances Esther Penfold, a daughter of John Penfold, vicar at Steyning from 1792 until his death in 1840.
 One of her brothers was Christopher Rawson Penfold of Penfold Wines, Australia.
 Frances Penfold was born in 1803.
 Her first husband was John Walker, who died on their honeymoon in Naples in January 1830.
 Frances Penfold died in August 1928.
 Her second husband, Courtney K. Clarke of Larch Hill, died aged 70, on 28 November 1873.

+Late 19th century to 1937

 Very little is known about the ownership from the 1870s until early in the 20th century.
 During the years 1914 to 1918 it is known that Larch Hill became a military sanatorium, and may have been used by soldiers affected by mustard gas, used during the First World War, to convalesce.

 According to the "history" section of the Larch Hill website, the "period 1918 to 1937 is also sketchy, however Sean Innes, the former warden, whose family occupied the now demolished Gate Lodge during this period, remembered that an American gentleman lived in Larch Hill with his mother" during the 1920s.
 In the period just preceding the purchase of the estate by CBSI in 1937, a Dublin businessman and bookmaker, John Coffey, owned the estate, but he found himself in financial difficulties, and the bank took possession of the estate.
 His father, William, was Lord Mayor of Dublin, Alderman and High-Sheriff.